zoomix/ionic_feeder/README.md

 ##TODO:

+* Throw up some toasters when syncing.
+* Feeding duration in minutes
+* Time between feedings
 * Decide how many feedings to sync (what time period)
 * Only scroll the list, not the buttons
 * Style a bit.
-* Throw up some toasters when syncing.
 * Vibrate on 5 minute mark.
 * Modify old feeding.
 * Use a better ID
 * Update counter in notifications.
-* Show off ongoing feedings in sync
 * ...

 ##BUGS: